Rhetos/Rhetos/AspNetFormsAuth/Readme.md

 * A new password must pass all the rules in *Common.AspNetFormsAuthPasswordStrength*.
 * *RuleDescription* is uses as an error message to the user if the new password breaks the policy.
-* When administrator executes [SetPassword](#SetPassword) authorization service method, the propery *IgnorePasswordStrengthPolicy* may be used to avoid the policy.
+* When administrator executes [SetPassword](#SetPassword) authorization service method, the property *IgnorePasswordStrengthPolicy* may be used to avoid the policy.

 Examples: